-In the late autumn of 2020, a prospective priest gave bei uns commissioned the first work on a very unique and very personal pectoral: this one Pectoral or pectoral cross should have a core of silver in the form of a latin cross preserved, first of all with a blue sapphire in the center and then gradually complemented over the years with gold fittings and medieval jewels, until finally the whole pectoral is completely covered with gold, filigree and jewels.
+In the late autumn of 2020, a prospective priest gave by us commissioned the first work on a very unique and very personal pectoral: this one Pectoral or pectoral cross should have a core of silver in the form of a latin cross preserved, first of all with a blue sapphire in the center and then gradually complemented over the years with gold fittings and medieval jewels, until finally the whole pectoral is completely covered with gold, filigree and jewels.

 For this, our client provided a remarkable collection of medieval gems.
 In addition, the later gemstone settings and the filigree jewelry as exactly as possible to the models on the extremely famous lothar cross from the Cathedral Treasury in Aachen correspond.